 The organisers said: "The Discovery section includes 39 feature films both narrative and documentary, which are the work of up-and-coming directors from 12 countries.
 Films in this section include such talent as Eva Mendes, Matthew Perry, Lucy Liu, Elijah Wood, Jeffrey Wright, Anna Paquin and the directorial debut of Fred Durst.
 Discovery titles cover a diverse spectrum of stories ranging from the fascination of facing childhood fears to the journey of a transgender and from the scenario of a reinstated military draft to six horses’ path to the Kentucky Derby."

-Take and Where God Left His Shoes
+Where God Left His Shoes and Take

 Alexis Arquette: She's My Brother